CBenoit/vim-config/README.md

 This config uses SirVer's UltiSnips to handle snippets.
 You can learn more about it with `:help UltiSnips` and by looking at its github page [UltiSnips' readme](https://github.com/sirver/ultisnips).
 SirVer made some screencasts very useful to start using it.
-Since YouCompleteMe already use "Tab" key, I choose "c-j" (Ctrl + J) as UltiSnips' trigger key.
+Since YouCompleteMe/NeoComplete already use "Tab" key, I choose "c-j" (Ctrl + J) as UltiSnips' trigger key.
-By the way, YouCompleteMe provides a nice completion menu for UltiSnips.
+By the way, YouCompleteMe/NeoComplete provides a nice completion menu for UltiSnips.

 My .vimrc file comes with tons of snippets from [honza repository](https://github.com/honza/vim-snippets).